mrakgr/Trading-Journal/journal_2025.md

 4:20pm.
 No, it made sense to play it cautiosly like that and it worked out well in the end so all is fine.
 I shouldn't consider the way I acted a mistake.

 If anything, I should blame myself for not doing enough research and jumping into the wrong ETF to begin with.

+4:50pm.
+I am changing my mind.
+I am going to first buy RHM, then sell the needed DEFS, then buy R3NK, sell DEFS, buy LTMC, and finally sell DEFS.
+I thought that I put in the order to buy these and then sell DEFS as they get hit, but I think I want to play it cautiously.
+I don't want to get caught 140% long on the wrong side of the market.
+I want to go 120% long at most, which is why I'll rotate the DEFS position step by step.